tomatolog/manticore/docs/1_introduction/where_to_get_sphinx.rst

-Where to get Sphinx
+Where to get Manticore
 -------------------

-Sphinx is available through its official Web site at http://sphinxsearch.com/.
+Manticore is available through its official Web site at http://sphinxsearch.com/.

-Currently, Sphinx distribution tarball includes the following software:
+Currently, Manticore distribution tarball includes the following software:

 -  ``indexer``: an utility which creates fulltext indexes;